qianchd/ZenOverleaf/README.md

 - Install the [tampermonkey](https://tampermonkey.net) extension in the Chromium-based or Firefox browser.
 The [kiwi browser](https://kiwibrowser.com/) is recommended for iPad and Android tablets.
 - Copy the js script in the tampermonkey folder to the tampermonkey extension.

-#### Chromium Extension
+#### Chrome/Edge/Chromium Extension

 - Download the crx file in the [release page](https://github.com/qianchd/ZenOverleaf/releases/latest).
+- Drag the crx file into your browser.
-- It takes 5$ to become a developer for chrome extension.
-So the chrome-store version is temporarily unavailable.
+- *The official chrome-store version is temporarily unavailable.*

 #### Firefox-based browsers

 - Give it a try: [Zen browser](https://zen-browser.app/)
 - Install the add-on from [Firefox's official site for ZenOverleaf](https://addons.mozilla.org/en-US/firefox/addon/zenoverleaf/)
 - The source code pass the code review from Firefox.
-Therefore feel free to install it.
+Feel free to install it.

 ### Have a look: